robinsones/cbsafinder/README.md

 #>                          ^
 ```

-Also, `geocode_address()` takes one address as an argument and no more,
-so something like this will also
+Also, `geocode_address()` takes one address as an argument and no more, so something like this will also fail.
-fail.

 ``` r
 geocode_address(c("4059 Mount Lee Drive, Hollywood, CA 90068", "The White House, 1600 Pennsylvania Avenue NW, Washington, DC 20500"))
 #> Error in check_address(address): address must be a string of length 1
 ```

-But purrr’s map family of functions comes in handy for passing multiple
-addresses at once.
-Here we use `purrr::map_df()` to return a user
+But purrr's map family of functions comes in handy for passing multiple addresses at once.
+Here we use `purrr::map_df()` to return a user friendly output.
-friendly
-output.

 ``` r
 my_addresses <- c("4059 Mount Lee Drive, Hollywood, CA 90068", "The White House, 1600 Pennsylvania Avenue NW, Washington, DC 20500")